mounikajajala/INGP2020_group3/README.md

 About This Project:
 ------------------
 This  project is created for UK VISA application where application contesnts will be monitored by admin user and will be eithe approved or rejected.
+And, candidate able to login and see thier VISA status.

 Use Cases:
 ---------
 1. Develop REST API to register user in the system
-2. Candiate able to login and create VISA Applicationto
+2. Candiate able to login and create VISA Application
-3. Cadidate able to see his VISA applicationa & its status
+3. Cadidates able to login and view thier VISA application & its status

 Team Members:
 -------------